Gnathifera (Spiralia): Classification

 Gnathifera is a member of Spiralia.
 It is the sister taxon of a clade comprising all other spiralians.
+An alternative phylogeny place Gnathifera into a main spiralian clade Platyzoa s.l. as sister clade to Mesozoa and Platyhelminthes.
 Before the cladistic era, most gnathiferans were regarded as aschelminths, a grouping now recognized as polyphyletic.

 Chaetognaths exhibit numerous morphological similarities to rotifers, suggesting that they may be sister taxa.
 However, based on molecular data, micrognathozoans may be more closely related to rotifers than chaetognaths.

 Rotifera comprises four subclades: Seisonida, Acanthocephala, Bdelloidea, and Monogononta.
 Acanthocephalans were traditionally excluded from Rotifera, but it is now known that rotifers are paraphyletic without including acanthocephalans.
 Some taxonomists call the clade of rotifers including acanthocephalans Syndermata, but others continue to use Rotifera and regard acanthocephalans as rotifers.
 Numerous hypotheses of rotifer interrelationships exist.

 The enigmatic phylum Cycliophora may belong to Gnathifera, but other studies suggest that it is more closely related to the Entoprocta.

+In 2022, the clade Cucullophora was proposed to include Amiskwia and crown-group chaetognaths, citing the shared presence of a head hood and body fins, the same study proposed the clade Gynognathifera to include Rotifera and Micrognathozoa.

 Fossil record

 The fossil record of gnathiferans is poor.
 There are no known fossil gnathostomulids.
 Fossils of the extant rotifer genus Habrotrocha are known from Dominican amber dating to the late Eocene, but rotifers are otherwise only known from the Holocene.
 By contrast, the chaetognath fossil record, while still patchy, includes numerous Paleozoic specimens.
 Protoconodonts are stem-group chaetognaths.
 The earliest protoconodonts date to the Fortunian age of the Cambrian, and are among the oldest known bilaterians.
-The enigmatic Cambrian taxon Amiskwia is a gnathiferan and may also be a stem-group chaetognath.
-The Cambrian ectoparasite Inquicus appears to be a gnathiferan.
+The enigmatic Cambrian taxon Amiskwia is a gnathiferan and has recently been suggested to be a stem-group chaetognath.The Cambrian ectoparasite Inquicus appears to be a gnathiferan.